This web page documents some frequently asked questions from our seminar participants about Mind Maps:

 Some critics complain that a mind map only depicts a hierarchical relationship from branches to sub-branches and finally to leaves.
 However, terms in the thought map often have several relationships to other entries.
 It is of course possible to add further arrows to document these relationships.
 As a result, clarity often suffers.

-Other concepts such as cognitive maps (https://de.wikipedia.org/wiki/Kognitive_Karte) structure the individual terms in a network and thus offer more associations between the individual terms. readability of long terms Types and captions can easily become difficult to read when the author uses very long and handwritten captions.
+Other concepts such as cognitive maps (see links at the end of the text) structure the individual terms in a network and thus offer more associations between the individual terms. readability of long terms Types and captions can easily become difficult to read when the author uses very long and handwritten captions.

 How do you read a mind map someone has created?